zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec16.md

 message tags are defined in the test case ([DNSSEC16]) and the scenarios are defined below.

-The scenarios are defined in two parts.
-First part defines the expectations on message tags from [DNSSEC16] when Zonemaster is run against zone set up for the
+The test scenarios are structured as stated in the [test zone README file].
-scenario:

-* What messages must be outputted (mandatory).
-* What messages must not be outputted (forbidden).

-The second part specifies the zone setup for the scenario.

 ## Test zone names